AtaDevPro/AtaDevPro/README.md

 I'm a passionate **Full‑Stack Developer (in progress)** who loves building fast, scalable, and user‑friendly applications.
 If you're visiting from LinkedIn—welcome!
-Here you get to see the actual magic behind the scenes. 🚀 .
-If you're visiting from LinkedIn—welcome!
 Here you get to see the actual magic behind the scenes. 🚀

 ### 👨‍💻 A Little About Me